Possible quantum liquid crystal phases of helium monolayers

-In summary, we determined detailed phase diagrams of the second layer of $^4$He and $^3$He showing the unambiguous existence of distinct phase (C2 phase) at densities between the liquid and incommensurate solid phases.
-It would be the quantum liquid crystal (QLC), a new class of matter, more specifically, the commensurate quantum solid with zero-point defectons or the quantum hexatic phase.
-In addition, from the anomalously enhanced melting temperature and entropy release in the $^4$He-C2 phase, we educed the possible superfluid QLC state where both spatial and gauge symmetries are spontaneously, partially and simultaneously broken at a temperature below 1.4~K.
+In summary, we determined detailed phase diagrams of the second layer of $^4$He and $^3$He showing the unambiguous existence of distinct phase (C2 phase) at densities of finite span between the liquid and incommensurate solid phases.
+Our data strongly suggest that the phase is either the commensurate phase or the quantum hexatic phase, which are both atomic QLCs containing the zero-point defectons.
+We also discussed the possibility of a superfluid QLC state in the $^4$He\,-C2 phase where both spatial and gauge symmetries are cooperatively broken at temperatures below 1.4~K.